 Several benches and tables are also furnished for the hungry shopper.
 Dubbed the “Street Food” catering area, you can have a drink, tapas, or a sandwich at any of these trendy bars.

 The old Encants Vells had only two options for eating.
 But the refurbished site offers eight eateries with a hip flair.
+It also has its own Can Paixano, which has the wildly popular location in Barceloneta.
+The lively ambiance isn’t the same, but they have the same scrumptious tapas and cava menu.
+Try the rose wine and cava!

 Because Encants Vells has also extended their hours (until 8pm), live music is offered on many Friday evenings from 5pm to 8pm, called balcó musical.
 It’s held at the Street Food area.